CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 .. note::

     * When creating an index, if the composition of the key field is guaranteed to be UNIQUE, the DEDUPLICATE specified by the user is ignored and *deduplicate level* is created as **0**.
-        * When the key field includes all key fields constituting a specific Primary Key or Unique Index
+        * If the columns of index includes all columns of Primary Key or Unique Index.
         * However, except if columns of Primary key or Unique index used as an argument of a function index.

 Allowing multiple indexes on the same column in the same order